 Q: What about your credit score?

-At the lowest point, around March of 2012, I had a 503 credit score.
+At the lowest point (that I had the nerve to check), around March of 2012, I had a 503 credit score.

-Nowadays… my credit score is in the high 700’s.
+Nowadays… my credit score is in the 800’s.
 What changed?
 I took responsibility for my actions, paid off bad debts, and re-established my credit with excellent payment history.

 Q: How do you teach others to do the same?

-Although I do occasionally charge a nominal speaking fee, I make all of my advice over digital means 100% free.
+Although I do occasionally charge a nominal speaking fee, Nearly all of my advice over digital means is 100% free to access.

 Q: Okay, but you do mortgages, right?